Mehtab228/reading-notes/reading9-201.md

 - A click on a reset button resets all the form widgets to their default value immediately.
 From a UX point of view, this is considered bad practice, so you should avoid using this type of button unless you really have a good reason to include one.

 - A click on a button button does nothing!
-That sounds silly, but it's amazingly useful for building custom buttons — you can define their chosen functionality with JavaScript.
+That sounds silly, but it's amazingly useful for building custom buttons — you can define their chosen functionality with JavaScript

+### *How would you describe events to a non-technical friend?* ###

+-Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them

+### *When using the addEventListener() method, what 2 arguments will you need to provide?* ###

+- that takes at least two arguments: the name of the event and a function to handle the event.
+So we call the button's addEventListener() method, passing in:

+- the string 'click', to indicate that we want to listen to the click event

+- a function to call when the event happens.
+In our case the function generates a random RGB color and sets the page < body > background-color equal to that color

+### *Describe the event object.
+Why is the target within the event object useful?* ###

+- Sometimes, inside an event handler function, you'll see a parameter specified with a name such as event, evt, or e.
+This is called the event object, and it is automatically passed to event handlers to provide extra features and information

+### *What is the difference between event bubbling and event capturing?* ###

+- Event bubbling and capture are terms that describe phases in how the browser handles events targeted at nested elements